olliw42/mLRS-docu/docs/DUAL_BAND.md

 ## Configuration

-Configuration is equal to a single band 868/915 MHz (or 433 MHz/70 cm) system.
+Configuration is the same as a single band 868/915 MHz (or 433 MHz/70 cm) system.

 ## Demo Video